 What can I recycle?
 Where do they go?

 Please pack your car accordingly so that once on site, the removal of items from your car will be much faster for you!
-There is a $50 charge for contamination.
 Please ask before you throw if you are uncertain.

 Tag sale items: RRDD1 has a continuously running “tag sale” event on site for residents with stickers.
 Non stickered resident vehicles are permitted on Wednesday night from 4-7 for recycling.
 While on site, they may shop in the tag sale building.
 Tag sale items are donated from customers who no longer wish to keep that item in their home, but the product is still viable.
 In an effort to keep costs down at RRDD1 and recycle more, we offer second hand merchandise for sale.
 This includes dishes, clothing, furniture, building materials, tools, household appliances, bikes, books, lawn ornaments and lawn mowers, plus so much more.
 Please see the attendant on duty before leaving items or to purchase items.